adamtornhill/code-maat/README.md

 ![code age visualized](doc/imgs/code_age_sample.png).

-### Visualizing the result

-I've chosen to keep the visualizations separate from the analysis engine itself.
-It just gives you more flexibility.
-After all, CSV gives you a nice format to transform and experiment with.
+### Visualise your Results

+Code Maat doesn't include any visualizations itself.
+However, you do have a bunch of options.

+First there's [Empear Developer](http://empear.com/empear-developer-edition/).
+This is a complete application with automated repository mining and visualizations.
+[Empear Developer](http://empear.com/empear-developer-edition/) is built around the ideas prototyped in Code Maat.

-I present a whole suite of different visualization techniques and options in [Your Code as a Crime Scene](https://pragprog.com/book/atcrime/your-code-as-a-crime-scene), so do check out the book if you want to dive deeper.
-You can also look at some of the tools I've open sourced such as [Metrics Tree Map](https://github.com/adamtornhill/MetricsTreeMap):
+I also present a whole suite of different visualization techniques and options in [Your Code as a Crime Scene](https://pragprog.com/book/atcrime/your-code-as-a-crime-scene), so do check out the book if you want to dive deeper.
+You can also look at some of the basic tools I've open sourced such as [Metrics Tree Map](https://github.com/adamtornhill/MetricsTreeMap):

 ![coupling visualized](doc/imgs/tree_map_sample.png).

-An alternative is to save the generated CSV to a file and import it into a spreadsheet program such as OpenOffice or Excel.
+Yet another alternative is to save the generated CSV to a file and import it into a spreadsheet program such as OpenOffice or Excel.
 That allows us to generate charts such as the ones below:

 ![coupling visualized](doc/imgs/coupling_sample.png).